 In 2024, the Supervisory Board elected Rudolf Ertl as Chairman of the Supervisory Board for the term of office until 30 June 2025.
 Peter Thirring was elected Chairman of the Supervisory Board for the remainder of the term of office from 1 July 2025 until the Annual General Meeting that will decide on the discharge for the 2027 financial year.
-Martin Simhandl was elected as 1st Deputy Chairman of the Supervisory Board for the entire term of office until the Annual General Meeting that will decide on the discharge for the 2027 financial year, and Robert Lasshofer was re-elected as the 2nd Deputy Chairman of the Supervisory Board.
+Martin Simhandl was elected as 1st Deputy Chairman of the Supervisory Board for the entire term of office until the Annual General Meeting that will decide on the discharge for the 2027 financial year.
+Martin Simhandl was elected as 1st Deputy Chairman of the 2027 financial year, and Robert Lasshofer was re-elected as the 2nd Deputy Chairman of the Supervisory Board.